allenai/allennlp-guide/chapters/part2/reading-data.md

 You can give a `Sampler` to the `DatasetLoader`'s `batch` argument in order to further customize its behavior. `Samplers` specify how to iterate over the instances in the given dataset.
 A `SequentialSampler`, for example, samples instances sequentially in the original order.
 A `RandomSampler` samples instances randomly, with or without replacement.
 A `BatchSampler` wraps another `Sampler` and yields mini-batches of instances produced by the underlying sampler.

+<codeblock source="part2/reading-data/data_loader_basic" setup="part2/reading-data/data_loader_setup"></codeblock>

+`BucketBatchSampler` is the most important `Sampler` in practice and is a major feature of AllenNLP.
+It sorts the instances by their length (or by any sort keys you specify) and automatically groups them so that instances of similar lengths get batched together.
+This helps minimize the amount of padding and make the training more efficient. `Fields` all implement `__len__`, which the sampler uses to do this sorting.
+In the following code example, you compare `BasicBatchSampler` and `BucketBatchSampler` and the latter does reduce the amount of padding by grouping instances of similar lengths together.

+<codeblock source="part2/reading-data/data_loader_bucket" setup="part2/reading-data/data_loader_setup"></codeblock>

 Finally, you can customize how a list of instances is collated by passing a function as the `collate_fn` augment.
 In AllenNLP, yielded instances are turned into a [`Batch` object](http://docs.allennlp.org/master/api/data/batch/), which in turn gets converted to a dict of tensors per field.

-<codeblock source="part2/reading-data/data_loader"></codeblock>

 </exercise>